-- 3. Engine site rating and model year. - 4.
+- 2. Date of the report and beginning and ending dates of the reporting period. - 3.
+Engine site rating and model year. - 4.
 Latitude and longitude of the engine in decimal degrees reported to the fifth decimal place. - 5.
-Hours operated for the purposes specified in 40CFR§\$60.4243(d)(2)(ii) and (iii), including the date, start time, and end time for engine operation for the purposes specified in 40CFR§\$60.4243(d)(2)(ii) and (iii). - 6.
-Number of hours the engine is contractually obligated to be available for the purposes specified in 40CFR§\$60.4243(d)(2)(ii) and (iii). - 7.
+Reserved. - 6.
+Reserved. - 7.
 Hours spent for operation for the purposes specified in 40CFR§60.4243(d)(3)(i), including the date, start time, and end time for engine operation for the purposes specified in 40CFR§60.4243(d)(3)(i).
 The report must also identify the entity that dispatched the engine and the situation that necessitated the dispatch of the engine. - b.
 The first annual report must cover the calendar year 2015 and must be submitted no later than March 31, 2016.
 Subsequent annual reports for each calendar year must be submitted no later than March 31 of the following calendar year. - c.
 The annual report must be submitted electronically using the subpart specific reporting form in the Compliance and Emissions Data Reporting Interface (CEDRI) that is accessed through EPA's Central Data Exchange (CDX) (www.epa.gov/cdx).
 However, if the reporting form specific to this subpart is not available in CEDRI at the time that the report is due, the written report must be submitted to the Administrator at the appropriate address listed in 40CFR§60.4.